nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 2. Currently, it follows the default commands if a word other than yes is given.
 But this will be improved in a future update.
 3. The state of the parser, rather than the app is used to reduce the chances of accidental clears.

+### Interview Feature

+#### Purpose

+As a hiring management software, we need to perform CRUD operations for the interviews of applicants.
+This allows us to add new interviews, view existing interviews, edit current interviews, and delete interviews.
+As we aim so make our program intuitive and efficient, the UI design and data structure used to store these interview objects were crucial considerations in the implementation process.

+#### Implementation

+The `Interview` class is used to store the information of each interview.
+It contains the following attributes: `type` and `rating`.
+The `type` attribute represents the type of interview, while the `rating` attribute represents how well the applicant performed in an interview (out of 10).
+The CRUD commands involving `Interview` includes the `AddInterviewCommand`, `EditInterviewCommand`, and
+`DeleteInterviewCommand`.
+These are implementation in a largely similar manner to the `Applicant` class.
+The main difference is in how an `EditInterviewDescriptor` class facilitates the editing of an interview and how the edit and delete commands requires 2 indices: the applicant index as well as the chosen interview index.

+#### Design Considerations

 --------------------------------------------------------------------------------------------------------------------